-Follow 60 plaques set in the ground along Circular Quay, each with quotes from famous Australian, and overseas writers and those who lived in or visited Australia.
+Follow 60 plaques set in the ground along Circular Quay, each with quotes from famous Australian and overseas writers and those who lived in or visited Australia.
 The one from Robert Louis Stevenson caught my eye, as we had been in his home in Samoa.

 Things to in Sydney for free in The Rocks

-Located just to the west of Circular Quay, The Rocks are a jagged peninsula surrounded by water on three sides.
+Located just to the west of Circular Quay, The Rocks is a jagged peninsula surrounded by water on three sides.
 Interestingly, today The Rocks is sought-after real estate, yet 200 years ago, it was considered undesirable.

 Australia’s first European settlement, The Rocks has a fascinating history, filled with intrigue, deception, and mystery.
 It’s pretty much what you would expect from an area founded by criminals.